trevorbox/gitops-example-iac-argocd-apps/README.md

 ...
 ```

-Each ApplicationSet references a path structure where teams would be responsible for submitting pull requests to for changing their application's deployment code reference throughout different SDLC environments.
+Each ApplicationSet references a path structure where teams would be responsible for submitting pull requests to for changing their application's deployment IAC code throughout different SDLC environments.

 ```text
 [tbox@fedora gitops-example-iac-argocd-apps]$ tree clusters